 In order to effectively meet the goals of a business, it is necessary to implement defined strategies that can be maintained within the organization.
-Service Strategy takes into consideration the culture of an organization when it comes to decision making
+Direct, Plan and Improve takes into consideration the culture of an organization when it comes to decision making

 in light of contraints unique to a business.

 Culture and constraints differ from business to business.
-Service strategy offers key guidance for Executive Managers in operating according to the various restrictions.
-Service Strategy equips students to handle the cost and risks associated with their service portfolio.
+Direct, Plan and Improve offers key guidance for Executive Managers in operating according to the various restrictions.
+Direct, Plan and Improve equips students to handle the cost and risks associated with their service portfolio.

-This is the stage where the service strategy is put into practice.
+This is the stage where the Direct, Plan and Improve is put into practice.
 This trains students in managing the method of implementation of the strategy and to gradually contribute to its development and modifications for imporovements.

 Operational teams monitor the day to day processes of a business to ensure on going support.
 This includes, problem solving,fulfilling user requests, resolving service failures and carrying out opeerational tasks.

-Service Transition ensures that new or changed services satisfies the standards of both the customers and the business, in keeping with the service strategy and service design lifecycle.
+Digital and IT Strategy ensures that new or changed services satisfies the standards of both the customers and the business, in keeping with the Direct, Plan and Improve and Drive Stakeholder Value lifecycle.